EduardoZepeda/coffee-bytes-hugo/content/posts/cuando-usar-annotate-y-aggregate-en-django/index.en.md

 Before we talk about annotate and aggregate, let's make sure we know how to get the SQL query that Django will make.

-## How to convert a queryset to SQL?
+## How to convert a queryset to SQL in Django?

 You probably already know the django ORM and have used it to do database lookups.
 But there is something that many people ignore: **it is possible to get the query, before Django processes and executes it, by printing the query property of our querysets.